TruongThaoNguyen/kakurenbo/README.md

-## UPDATE on 20231016
-The project is under approval for being published.
-Please contact nguyen.truong@aist.go.jp if you have any request?

 The main idea of this implementation is in this paper [KAKURENBO: Adaptively Hiding Samples in Deep Neural Network Training](https://nips.cc/virtual/2023/poster/72225)

 ## Summary